DarkMatterMatt/dumpdb/plan.md

 **Parameters:**

-- `query="1=1 LIMIT 10"`: The WHERE clause of a SQL query.
+- `query=""`: The WHERE clause of a SQL query.
 Yes it's injected, so try not to break your own database
+- `columns="all"`: Comma separated list of columns to retrieve from the database
-- `connPrefix=`: Connection string prefix to connect to MySQL.
+- `connPrefix=`: Connection string prefix to connect to MySQL databases.
 Like user:pass@tcp(127.0.0.1:3306)
-- `dbNames=`: Comma separated list of databases to search
+- `db=`: Comma separated list of databases to search
-- `columns="all"`: Comma separated list of columns to retrieve from the database
+- `dbTable="main"`: Database table name to search.
+Must be the same for all databases
-- `sourcesConn=""`: SQL connection string for the sources database.
+- `sourcesConn=""`: Connection string for the sources database.
 Like `user:pass@tcp(127.0.0.1:3306)/sources`
 - `sourcesTable="sources"`: Database table name to resolve integer sourceIDs to the source's name